 The risk profile of each vendor differs across each business partner.
 Discrepancies depend upon unique levels of access to sensitive resources and personal experience.

 Personal preference is a very important factor since some businesses are willing to accept a higher risk tolerance for popular vendors.
-For example, some businesses are happy to use the messaging service WhatsApp, while others are concerned with its user data-handling practices.
+For example, some businesses are happy to use the messaging service WhatsApp, while others are concerned with is user data-handing practices.